randypitcherii/dbt_workspace/dbt/macros/stored_procedures/stored_procedures.md

 - absolutely no data quality testing
 - often little or no version control history.
 How old is this code?
 Does it still work?
 Who owns it?
 Why do we do this???
 - limitations in stored procedures (can't switch roles, must understand caller/owner rights)
+- Audit: Snowflake query history shows when you call a stored procedure, but not the contents of that procedure.
+This is a challenge, especially over time to see who ran what, when.

 Converting to dbt means:
 - Less code